Skip to section

 Include: Razor-Sharp Achievements.

-For bonus points, spell your achievements out in a way which provides a reader with additional context.
+For bonus points, spell your achievements out in a way that provides a reader with additional context.
 For example:

 “Was responsible for managing relationships with European stakeholders…”